With all fish either industrially farmed or taken from the wild, we ask whether there are any sustainable and ethical ways to eat fish.

-Fish contain omega 3 fatty acids, which is why some people think we need to eat them, but research shows that vegan sources of omega 3 have the same health benefits.
-When we eat walnuts, flax, and chia seeds we get all the goodness we need without all the dangerous elements of eating fish.
-Fish contains saturated fat and cholesterol, as well as several toxins including polychlorinated biphenyls (PCBs), dioxins, and mercury.
+Fish contain omega 3 fatty acids, which is why some people think we need to eat them, but research shows that there are many other sources of omega 3 that have the same health benefits.
+When we eat walnuts, flax, and chia seeds we get all the goodness we need without all the dangerous elements of eating fish: the saturated fat and cholesterol, and the toxins including polychlorinated biphenyls (PCBs), dioxins, and mercury.

 Fish Are Sentient Beings